jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 ### Multi-Way Fixed Effects

+Once we run our fixed effects, we get a better idea of the effect of the temperature.
+We find that for every 1°F increase, the average finishing time for an individuals marathon increases by 106 seconds on average, holding all else constant (Cetaris Paribus).

 ```stata
 reghdfe seconds age isMale temp6_12sq overall divplace sexplace temp0_6 temp6_12 temp12_18
 temp18_24 dew0_6 dew6_12 dew12_18 dew18_24 humidity0_6 humidity6_12 humidity12_18 humidity18_24